 Among those not given B vitamins 32% had died, compared to only 4% of those given high doses vitamins.
 This means that those on placebo were 8 times more likely to die than those on B vitamins.
-Homocysteine is now a proven marker for cardiovascular disease risk.
+Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… is now a proven marker for cardiovascular disease risk.
 For example, a recent meta-analysis concludes “each increase of 5 μmol/L in homocysteine levels increases the risk of CHD events by approximately 20%, independently of traditional CHD risk factors“.
 Lowering homocysteine levels with B vitamins has also been shown to reduce stroke risk.

 However, early studies giving people B vitamins in the hope of reducing heart disease risk have not proven particularly effective.
 A recent Cochrane review of eight studies concludes ‘homocysteine-lowering interventions do not prevent cardiovascular events’ although it did report a small reduction in stroke risk.
 A lay person would probably assume that the people studied, 24,210 in all, had high homocysteine levels to start with and that they were given a cocktail of the known B vitamins that most effectively lower homocysteine.
 This, however, was not the case.